MusicDin/kubitect/docs/user-guide/configuration/cluster-node-template.md

       privateKeyPath: "~/.ssh/id_rsa_test"
 ```

-!!! warning "Warning"
+!!! warning "Important"

-    SSH certificates must be passwordless, otherwise Kubespray will fail to configure the cluster.
+    SSH certificates must be **passwordless**, otherwise Kubespray will fail to configure the cluster.

 #### Adding nodes to the known hosts